-- Not the best rates for small business loans.
+- Not the best rates for small-business loans.
 This isn’t really a loan you get to kickstart your business.
 If you’re late with your monthly payments, it could mess up your credit score.

 - Be careful of extra monthly banking fees.

 Microloans usually go up to $50,000.
 They are often offered by non-profit organizations, and the SBA also offers its own microloans.
-The process of getting one can be fairly quick — it usually takes around a month to get approved, compared to bigger loans that can take several months.
+The process of getting one can be pretty quick — it usually takes around a month to get approved, compared to bigger loans that can take several months.

 - These kinds of loans are often accompanied by training and consulting for people who want to start a business.